What Is The Internet? Partial Connectivity in the Internet Core: Internet Islands and Peninsulas

 \subsection{Additional Peninsula Results}

 We summarize findings omitted due to space (more in \autoref{sec:additional_peninsula_results}).

-We evaluate \emph{peninsula size} the blocks we detect as peninsulas to routable prefix.
-We find that a third of peninsulas are much smaller then their covering, public, routable prefix.
+We evaluate \emph{peninsula size} measured as a fraction of the affected routable prefix.
+We find that a third of peninsulas are much smaller than their public, routable prefix.
 This evaluation suggests that peninsulas often happen \emph{inside} an ISP and are not due to interdomain routing.
 Further, 20\% of all peninsula-time is due to peninsulas covering their full routable prefixes, suggesting that \emph{longer-lived peninsulas are likely due to routing or policy choices} (\autoref{sec:peninsula_size}).

 We also use traceroutes to estimate peninsula size.
 We detect where the Internet breaks into peninsulas, by looking at traceroutes that failed to reach their target address, and find more traceroutes halt at or inside the target AS, but they more often terminate before reaching the target prefix.
 This result suggests policy is implemented at or inside ASes, but not at routable prefixes.
 By contrast, outages more often terminate before reaching the target AS.
 Because peninsulas are more often at or in an AS, while outages occur in many places, it suggests that peninsulas are policy choices (\autoref{sec:peninsula_locations}).